Staff Directory & Directory of Services

 Contact: +1 406 994-7262 or firstname.lastname@example.org

-Provides support for the Associate Provost and the Office of International Programs.
+Responsible for providing support to the Associate Provost and the Office of International Programs.
 Sharon helps with the basic running of the Office of International Programs.
 She gives general information to clients, makes appointments, arranges for speakers, and works on the website.

 Sharon grew up in California learning to surf at an early age.
 She received her education in California and moved to Montana to raise her three children in Livingston.